educational-resources-and-services/bibletags-widget/README.md

     * figure out litmus test verses to figure out versificationModel, partialScope, skipsUnlikelyOriginals

 * Ability to send in English verse in plaintext
+  * Show a, b or c after verse number when it is not complete by referencing the wordRange value returned from getCorrespondingVerseLocation (Eg. 12:3b)
 * Send in multiple versions
 * Entire chapter preload (chapter and tagSets queries)
 * utilize definitionsByPosition query for when wordnum supplied (so only a single back-and-forth is needed)